Reading these scores

 Comparing on a capability

-If a decision hangs on a specific feature - PartiQL, transactions, GSIs, LSIs, streams, TTL - don't read off the total.
+If a decision hangs on a specific feature - PartiQL, transactions, GSIs, LSIs, streams, TTL - don't read off the headline.
 The capabilities page lays out every target against the same capability columns, and the same data is in the capabilities array for each target in /data/latest.json.
 Pull the column for the feature you care about and read every target's state on it.
 The suite scores each target against real DynamoDB, never against each other, so the comparison is like-for-like.

 The site won't tell you which target to pick.
 It gives you the evidence per target, on equal terms.